East Atlanta Santa

 East Atlanta Santa is a mixtape by American rapper Gucci Mane.
-It was released on December 25, 2014, by 1017 Records and 101 Distribution.
+The mixtape was released on December 25, 2014, by 1017 Records and 101 Distribution.
 The album features guest appearances from Shawty Lo, Raury and OJ da Juiceman.
 The album features production from DJ Spinz, Metro Boomin, Drumma Boy, Zaytoven, Doughboy Beatz, Honorable C.N.O.T.E. and members from the 808 Mafia.